 Integrated Modified Energy Factor (IMEF) is a measure of energy efficiency that considers the energy used by the washer during the cycle and while on standby, the energy used to heat the water, and the energy used to run the dryer.
 The higher the IMEF, the more energy efficient the clothes washer.
 Integrated Water Factor (IWF) measures water efficiency in gallons of water consumed per cubic foot of capacity.
 The lower the IWF, the more water efficient the clothes washer.
-Both IMEF and IWF are listed on the ENERGY STAR certified product list.
+Both IMEF and IWF are provided for each model listed in the ENERGY STAR Product Finder.

 Most ENERGY STAR certified clothes washers do not have a central agitator.

-Clothes washers that meet ENERGY STAR criteria use next generation technology to cut energy and water consumption about a third compared to conventional washers.
+Clothes washers that have earned the ENERGY STAR use next generation technology to cut energy consumption by 25% and water consumption by 45% compared to conventional washers.

 ENERGY STAR certified clothes washers come in either front-load or redesigned top-load designs.
 Both configurations include technical innovations that help save substantial amounts of energy and water.

-Efficient motors spin clothes two to three times faster during the spin cycle to extract more water.
+- Efficient motors used in ENERGY STAR certified washers spin clothes two to three times faster during the spin cycle to extract more water.
 Less moisture in the clothes means less energy used by the dryer.

 Save in So Many Ways!